frankpicon/QuickenPokerApi/README.md

 **GET https://localhost/pokergame/player/list**

-return JSON Payload List<PlayerViewModel>
+returns JSON Payload List< PlayerViewModel >

 **POST https://localhost/pokergame/player/winner**

 ACCEPT JSON Payload PlayersViewModel (which consists of a list of PokerPlayers)

-return JSON Payload List<WinnerViewModel>
+returns JSON Payload List< WinnerViewModel >

 NOTES:
 The API can generate its own default 2 players if an empty JSON file is posted.
 If No payload is sent with players and cards, the api will generate a default player and randomly generate 5 cards and return the players if GET or Winners if POST

+JSON Payload to POST can be modeled from the same Json payload resultset of GET player/list

 **FEATURES**